Damour8333/novela-blog/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 ---
-title: Why we built a company before building a product and why it worked
+title: Why we built a y before building a product and why it worked
 date: 2017-04-30
 hero: "/images/hero-6.jpg"
 excerpt: Creating a new website for Hopper, one of the top 4 most downloaded travel